 You've already heard about our 100 beaches but we've also got a variety of pools and aquatic centres as a fun change to a day on the sand.
 At our aquatic centres, you can enjoy casual and friendly gym classes, accessible facilities, water slides for the kids or sit back with a coffee in between dips.
 Or if you'd rather be swimming out in the open, then head to our picturesque inland village and stunning sea pools.
 Visit Shoalhaven Swim and Fitness for more detailed information about each location.

 1. Nowra Aquatic Park

 Operating all year round, Nowra Aquatic Park is excellent for families and situated in in a lovely spot right by the Shoalhaven River.
 In this newly refurbished centre, there's a splash play park with a mini slide plus two other water slides - The Vortex and The Rampage.
 For those who are looking to do laps, there's also a 50m outdoor heated pool where you can keep up your fitness.
 The centre also has an excellent accessible toilets and change room facilities that ensure everyone in the family can have some fun aqua time at the pools.
 Hot tip! before you take a dip, go for a stroll at Bens Walk, a gorgeous riverside walk that takes you through sandstone grottos, over a suspension bridge and stepping stones with amazing views at Hanging Rock.
-The nearby Shoalhaven Zoo and Trees Adventure are both great fun for kids and adults alike.
-You'll have probably worked up an appetite after your swim, so grab a bite at The Dish and the Spoon Cafe, a fantastic kid friendly venue with an exciting playroom served up alongside delicious coffees and creative wholefoods.
+The nearby Shoalhaven Zoo and Trees Adventure are both great fun for kids and adults alike and have a delicious cafe at the entrance to grab bite to eat.

 Visit Nowra Aquatic Park.